JScott/ViveGrip/Assets/ViveGrip/Examples/README.md

 The button is a cube with `ViveGrip_Interactable` attached.
 It doesn't need to be picked up so it doesn't automatically add a `Rigidbody` and I use the default collider.
 Instead of being grabbable, any `ViveGripInteractionStart` methods in scripts attached to the object will be called when it's interacted with.

 In this case, the attached script will move the button in and back out when triggered.
-We use the `ViveGrip_GripPoint` parameter to do give immediate haptic feedback.
+I use the `ViveGrip_GripPoint` parameter to do give immediate haptic feedback.

 #### Dial and light (intermediate)